 - A clean, small, dark glass mister bottle (4 ounces is a good size)

 - 1 to 3 ounces of vodka.
+(You can also use vodka to make a disinfectant spray.)
 Vodka won’t affect the smell of your sleep spray, and the alcohol will help the spray dry quickly so as not to leave wet marks on your sheets.
 If you don’t want to use vodka, you can substitute witch hazel or rubbing alcohol, but be aware that these might alter the scent of your finished spray.

 - Distilled water